 Regardless of what claims management companies may advertise, you don’t need one to make a claim.
-Although convenient, their fees could mean adding more creditors to your file, which should be avoided whilst in a debt solution.
+Their services are convenient.
+But their fees could mean adding more creditors to your file, which should be avoided whilst in a debt solution.

 If you’re in a DMP and you still have outstanding debts to pay, it’s worth taking the time to find out if you’re eligible for a PPI claim.
 The compensation received will help you to reduce the debt you owe to your creditors, thus making you debt free sooner.